smartdevicelink/sdl_evolution/proposals/nnnn-atf-selenium-support.md

 #### Selenium Websocket Client

-ATF will need to create a websocket client that relays messages to the python selenium application.
-These messages will tell the webdriver to click buttons and verify content displayed on the screen.
+ATF will need to create a websocket client that relays messages to the python Selenium application.
+These messages will tell the WebDriver to click buttons and verify content displayed on the screen.

 #### HMI Websocket Server